-Rather the opposite of the Constitutional Peasant emerges Pagan Nouveau, the land of the High Peasant.
+Rather the opposite of the Constitutional Peasant emerges Nouveau Pagan, the land of the High Peasant.
 As Venkatesh Rao puts it, “high peasant is not actually peasant; it’s a reconstructed fiction of peasant with high resources.
 Think of it as a pastoral art form”.
 A reimagining of the originally derogatory term coined by the Christian Church where rustic polytheism has been reclaimed as abundance, the High Peasant blesses the empowerment of the individual while collectively reconstructing new inclusive identities (latinx, womxn) that ceremoniously hold reverence for and accountability to people and communities, navigating new territory as makers, builders and witnesses of newly embraced ancestries.
-But the delicacy of this becoming sellable material has reached new heights, beyond veganism, lactose intolerance and gluten free diets, the new restrictions lie within the inversion of the story that’s being told, between the lines.
+But the delicacy of this becoming sellable material has reached new heights, beyond veganism and lactose intolerance, the new restrictions lie within the inversion of the story that’s being told, between the lines.
 Socio-political issues are now a consumer issue, and because our society is largely driven by consumerism this melding of identities unifies as much as it alienates, creating more ambiguity.
 Companies are willing to fight for black lives in the context of their business models depreciating, and people suddenly care to support local farm’s produce if it increases their follower count.
-The high peasant is a not an individual or a group, it’s a mentality adopted by foster minds who, if you look five years back, harbored a different look of mind completely.
+The high peasant is a not an individual or a group, it’s a mentality adopted by foster minds who five years ago harbored a different state of mind completely.